-Leftovers & Reheating. ⇢ Like most ragu, this wild mushroom ragu only gets better with time.
+Leftovers and Reheating. ⇢ Like most ragu, this wild mushroom ragu only gets better with time.
 The longer the sauce sits, the more its rich flavors start to meld together.
 Once prepared, you can store the mushroom ragu sauce in the refrigerator for use throughout the week.
-Simply reheat in a skillet as you boil a fresh pot of pasta, toss it all together, & you’re good to go.
-Check the Recipe Notes, below, for full Storage & Reheating guidance.
+Simply reheat in a skillet as you boil a fresh pot of pasta, toss it all together, and you’re good to go.
+Check the Recipe Notes, below, for full Storage and Reheating guidance.

 I can’t wait for you to try this Wild Mushroom Ragu recipe!
-I truly believe it’s the best mushroom pasta dish you can make at home – & I’m pretty sure that once you try it, you’ll agree!
+I truly believe it’s the best mushroom pasta dish you can make at home – and I’m pretty sure that once you try it, you’ll agree!
 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!Print
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations!Print

 - 1/2 cup olive oil, divided

-- 16 ounces cremini mushrooms (baby bella), trimmed & sliced
+- 16 ounces cremini mushrooms (baby bella), trimmed and sliced

-- 16 ounces maitake mushrooms (or wild mushroom of choice), trimmed & torn into bite-sized pieces
+- 16 ounces maitake mushrooms (or wild mushroom of choice), trimmed and torn into bite-sized pieces

 - one 1-ounce package dried porcini mushrooms (see Recipe Notes)